Sagar9794/Time-series-analysis-for-Dabur-scompany-stock/README.md

 # Time-series-analysis-for-Dabur-scompany-stock
-In this I have tried to fit a time series model i.e ARIMA model on Dabur company stock closing stock values and analyse if the model can predict correctly.
+In this I have tried to fit a time series model i.e ARIMA model on Dabur company closing stock values and analyse if the model can predict correctly.

 ## The steps I have followed are